samidh93/k8s_cluster_project/docs/step-by-step-guide.md

-# 🚀 Step-by-Step Project Guide
+# 🚀 KubeTodoApp - Step-by-Step Project Guide

-This comprehensive guide will walk you through setting up, deploying, and managing the Todo Application project from start to finish.
+This comprehensive guide will walk you through setting up, deploying, and managing the **KubeTodoApp** project from start to finish.

 ## 📋 Prerequisites Checklist